minprog/programmeren-1/exercises/writing/strings/index.md

 2. Make sure you are signed in to **this** website!

-3. Type the names of students that you've worked with on this problem: <input type="text" required>
+3. Type the names of students that you've worked with on this problem: <input name="form[samen]" type="text" required>

 4. In the form below, choose the files that you just downloaded.